 Talent Springs Eternal - Fame Forever is a mystical musical play for all ages.

-wonderful theatrical journey.
-A journey that shows the connectivity, in time, that we have to each other and the world around us by "connecting" our past
+Set between 2004 and 2014, Talent Springs Eternal, is a very contemporary work that will stand alone to entertain an audience and take them on a wonderful theatrical journey.
+A journey that shows the connectivity, in time, that we have to each other and the world around us by "connecting" our past with our future.

 This multi-generational musical is a great choice for community theatre groups and colleges that specialize in theatre training with wonderful roles for teens, young adults and middle-age performers.
 This musical can also be staged as "Concert Theatre - for Actors, Singers & Dancers" with the whole company on stage and no moving scenery - just lights, costumes and perhaps projections.

 Be sure to visit http://www.famenetwork.com for more features, reviews, audio and video clips - as well as to contact "Father Fame," David De Silva.

-Visit the Fame Forever: Talent Springs Eternal page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
+Visit the Talent Springs Eternal - Fame Forever page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.

 The original Broadway production of Five Guys Named Moe featured a conga line led by the cast that got most of the audience involved dancing through the aisles of the theatre and out into the bar for intermission.